Ahkonsu/wpproatoz-gf-extras/Readme.txt

 ## Usage

 ### Accessing Settings
-- On the **Plugins** page, find "Gravity Forms Enhanced Tools" and click the "Settings" link next to "Deactivate."
+- On the **Plugins** page, find "WPProAtoZ Enhanced Tools for Gravity Forms" and click the "Settings" link next to "Deactivate."
 - Alternatively, go to **Settings > GF Enhanced Tools** in the WordPress admin menu.

 ### Configuring Email Domain Validator